NegevUrbanResearch/shelter_access/README.md

 │   └── app.js                          # Real-time UI controller
 ├── data/
 │   ├── buildings_light.geojson        # Building footprints (lightweight)
-│   ├── shelters.geojson               # Existing + planned shelter
+│   ├── shelters.geojson               # Existing + requested shelter
 │   └── optimal_locations/             # Precalculated optimization results
 ├── scripts/ # all scripts should be run only once and outputs are already stored in data folder, only use if needed to update data assets
 │   ├── shelter_optimizer.py           # DBSCAN + Greedy optimization